 Storage instructionsStore at -20°C. Please refer to protocols.

 Components Identifier 100 tests Aspartate Assay Buffer WM 1 x 25ml Aspartate Enzyme Mix Green 1 vial Aspartate Probe (in DMSO solution) Red 1 x 0.2ml Aspartate Standard Yellow 1 x 0.1ml Conversion Mix Purple 1 vial Serum CleanUp Mix Blue 1 vial

 Aspartate levels measured colourometrically in mouse tissue lysates (mg of extracted protein: background signal subtracted, mean of duplicates; +/- SD).

 Aspartate levels measured fluorometrically in cell lysates (background signal subtracted, mean of duplicates; +/- SD).

 Aspartate levels measured fluorometrically in rat biological fluids, background signal subtracted (duplicates +/- SD).

-ab102512 has not yet been referenced specifically in any publications.
+ab102512 has been referenced in 9 publications.

 - Wang J et al. miR-9-5p inhibits pancreatic cancer cell proliferation, invasion and glutamine metabolism by targeting GOT1.
 Biochem Biophys Res Commun 509:241-248 (2019).
 PubMed: 30591220